-The Master of Arts in Applied Community Development degree program education community-based development practitioners to be agents of change and competent, participatory researchers.
+The Master of Arts in Applied Community Development degree program educates community-based development practitioners to be agents of change and competent, participatory researchers.
 It is a professional master's degree enabled through a blended learning pedagogy.
 The primary learning focus is community-based, first in each student's home community where she or he learns from the reality of that place, continually improving knowledge and skills for "applied community change."
-This community is the student's "desk," the place to which the curricular deliver of the University is focused.

-Through students' two-hear learning journey, Future Generations University seeks to provide a transformative learning experience of courses delivered through a blended approach of the following learning streams:
+Through students' learning journey, Future Generations University seeks to provide a transformative learning experience of courses delivered through a blended approach of the following learning streams:

 - Community Labs These are the core of the community-based experiential learning pedagogy of the University.
-In each course, students are required to apply what they are learning through activities and artifacts that promote intentional community engagement. - Online Learning The Moodle LMS and Mahara ePortfolio platforms facilitate sharing of resources, submission of assignment, and asynchronous communication.
-Moodle ensures that all learning resources are in one place, and Mahara allows a multi-media environment that showcases student learning artifacts. - Face-to-Face Learning Through Zoom Video-conferencing, community relationships, and field residential opportunities, students learn from each other, faculty, and local experts.
+In each course, students are required to apply what they are learning through activities and artifacts that include intentional community engagement. - 2) Online Learning The Moodle LMS platform facilitates the sharing of resources, submissions of assignments, and asynchronous communication.
+Moodle ensures that all learning resources are in one place. - Face-to-Face Learning Through video-conferencing, community relationships, and residential opportunities, students learn from each other, faculty, and local experts.
 These might be in the form of mentorship, direct instruction, or peer-to-peer learning opportunities.